liubufan1998/Maximum-sbundle-computation/README.md

 ## Data format
 Our program only accepts a **binary input data file** (i.e., with a **.bin** file extension).
 If the data is not in binary form, you need to use our provided data transformation tool `translate.cpp` which is contained in the directory `data_transform_tool` to transform the data.
 Additionally, we have included an **original data file** `bio-celegans.mtx` within the same file directory, which can assist in understanding the native format of the graph data to be read.

-We provide an example of converting a '.mtx' data file into binary format below, and processing approaches for other types of graph data formats are similar.
+We provide an example of converting a data file with a '.mtx' suffix into the binary data below.

     g++ -O3 -std=c++11 translate.cpp -o a.out -w
     ./a.out bio-celegans.mtx bio-celegans.bin

-Furthermore, to provide a clearer understanding of the data format prior to conversion to binary representation, we present a simple illustrative example as shown below (note that the two integers in the first line means **the number of vertices and edges**, respectively).
+We remark that processing approaches for other types of graph data formats are similar. **If any issues related to data conversion arise during this process, please refer to the very simple and clear source code of our conversion function and make the necessary modifications.** Furthermore, to provide a clearer understanding of the data format prior to conversion to binary representation, we present a simple illustrative example as shown below (note that the two integers in the first line means **the number of vertices and edges**, respectively).

     4 5
     1 2